shubhamchandak94/HARC/README.md

 ./harc -c file.fastq -p
 ```

-Now, file.harc also contains the order information and it can be compressed with or without the -p flag.
-If -p flag is not used the reads will be decompressed faster but will be reordered from the original.
+Now, file.harc also contains the order information and it can be decompressed with or without the -p flag.
+If -p flag is not used, the reads will be decompressed faster but not in the original order.
 To decompress and restore the original order, run
 ```bash
 ./harc -d file.harc -p
 ```